kiranbakale/AMI-Readme/docs/environment_provision.md

 In addition to the above, the following optional settings are also available:

 - `machine_image` - The [GCP machine image name](https://cloud.google.com/compute/docs/images/os-details) to use for the VMs.
-Ubuntu 20.04+ and RHEL 8 images are supported at this time.
+Ubuntu 20.04+, Debian 11 and RHEL 8 images are supported at this time.
 Defaults to `ubuntu-2004-lts`
 - `machine_secure_boot` - Controls whether [Secure Boot](https://cloud.google.com/security/shielded-cloud/shielded-vm#secure-boot) is enabled on the VMs.
 Can only be enabled for OS Images that support the `Shielded VM` feature.
 Defaults to `false`.
 - `object_storage_location` - The [GCS Location](https://cloud.google.com/storage/docs/locations) buckets are created in.
 Refer to the [Object Storage Location (GCP)](#object-storage-location-gcp) below for more info.
 - `object_storage_force_destroy` - Controls whether Terraform can delete all objects (including any locked objects) from the bucket so that the bucket can be destroyed without error.
 Consider setting this value to `false` for production systems.
 Defaults to `true`.